 Just around the corner from Takeshita Street is the Harajuku Kawaii Monster Cafe, definitely a must if you’re visiting Tokyo!
 It’s one of many wacky Japanese things you know you’d never experience anywhere else.
 You can eat lunch in a series of rooms I can only describe as Alice in Wonderland on acid – unicorns on birthday cakes whizz round roundabouts, giant purple mushrooms twirl around tables, and every so often the ‘monsters’ put on a crazy music and lights show.
 If you want kawaii, this is the place to go!

 In the evening we went back to Shinjuku to an area called Golden Gai, which was one of my highlights of Tokyo.
-It’s seven streets together that are packed with the tiniest bars, some that only fit around five people in.
+It’s seven streets together that are packed with the tiniest bars, some that only fit about five people in.
 It’s really cool as each one is so different to the next, and you end up making friends with everybody else in there as you’re squeezed so tightly together!
 Some of the bars charge an entry fee of around 500-1000 Yen (£4-£8) which is annoying, but if you walk round a bit it’s easy to find ones that don’t.
 We got carried away here and ended up missing the last train home, meaning we had to get a taxi which took over an hour and cost way too much – Tokyo is huge!

 When we finally got up we went for one last look around Shibuya and said our emotional goodbyes to the city, before going to see the Tokyo Sky Tree and the Tokyo Tower, the two most famous towers in the city.
 I liked the Tokyo Tower best, it looks similar to the Eiffel Tower but lights up bright orange at night, so fab!
-Due to maintenance though visitors weren’t allowed to go up on the day we went.
+We then walked around admiring this amazing city until late, feeling totally emotional that our visit was almost over!